Western Australian School of Mines: History

 Mines building, which is now being erected in Egan Street, next to the Chamber of Mines.
 It is a spacious structure with a frontage of 135ft.
 2in. and a depth of 117ft.
 4in., and when completed will be a handsome addition to the many big buildings in this city.
 In front there will be a verandah with a concrete floor 10ft. in depth and 76ft. in length.
 Then there will come the main entrance hall, close on the left of which is to be the senior laboratory, and on the right the secretary's office, lobby, lecturer', assistants', and directory rooms.
 The extreme right will be taken up by a class room, preparation room, lecture hall, and drawing office. [...].
 On the extreme left side will be the furnace, assay, metallurgists' laboratory, laboratory assistants' and balance rooms, and at the back will be another balance room, lobby, and the caretaker's and class rooms.
 There is also space for central courtyard.
 Altogether there will be 16 fume covers, 11 melting furnaces, and six muffle and assay furnaces, and for carrying off smoke from these, a large chimney stack is to be built.
 A drainage scheme is provided for throughout.
-Mr. A.E.
-Clarke is the architect, and Messrs.
+Mr. Clarke is the architect, and Messrs.
 W. and J. Park are the contractors for the work.

 The school was administered by the Department of Mines until 1969 when it became a branch of the Western Australian Institute of Technology (now Curtin University), when its name was changed.